wenkang177/financial-statement/README.md

-# financial-statement
+# scraping financial-statement

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)\

 # Overview

-\
-financial_statement is a Python package that allows you to read the financial statements of listed companies.\
+financial_statement is a Python library package that allows you to read the financial statement's data of listed companies in the world.
-\

 ## Installation

 ```bash